 On June 29, 2004, a supplier to Mariner Networks, Inc., a former subsidiary of the Company that was discontinued in the fiscal year ended March 31, 2002, filed a complaint in Orange County Superior Court against the Company alleging various breaches of written contract claims arising out of alleged purchase orders.
 The plaintiff in this lawsuit sought monetary damages aggregating approximately \$850,000 plus attorney fees and related costs.
-On July 20, 2006, the Company entered into a preliminary settlement in connection with this matter.
-In full settlement of this dispute, the Company agreed to pay \$125,000 on or before October 20, 2006, plus an additional \$350,000 to be paid in equal monthly installments of \$9,700 over three years beginning in November 2006.
-Additionally, the Company agreed to issue shares of its common stock valued at \$213,000 in August 2006, based on the closing sales price of the Company's common stock on the date of issuance.
-In connection with this settlement, the Company has recorded \$688,000 to other expense in the accompanying condensed consolidated statement of operations for the three months ended June 30, 2006.
+On July 20, 2006, the Company entered into a settlement agreement in connection with this matter.
+The dispute was settled in full for \$688,000 payable as follows: (i) the Company issued 88,912 shares of the Company's common stock on August 18, 2006 valued at \$213,000 based on the closing sales price of the Company's common stock on the date of issuance; (ii) the Company made a cash payment of \$125,000 on October 20, 2006; and (iii) the Company is obligated to pay \$350,000 in cash in equal monthly installments of \$9,700 over the next three years beginning in November 2006.
+In connection with this settlement, the Company has recorded a charge of \$636,000, representing the fair value of the settlement, within other expense in the accompanying condensed consolidated statement of operations for the nine months ended December 31, 2006.